gudivadaashok/-MuSoHu/README.md

-# MuSoHu: Multi-Modal Social Human Navigation Dataset.
+# MuSoHu: Multi-Modal Social Human Navigation:

+Multi-Modal Social Human Navigation Dataset - A robotics research platform developed at George Mason University for collecting data on human-robot interactions in social navigation contexts.

+Overview

+MuSoHu is a platform that allows to collect data for the social navigation research project.
+It is built using ROS2 and provides a web interface for users to interact with the system.

 ## Create a workspace and clone sources

 ## In terminal 1 :